ORMC Teen Volunteer Opportunities

 Thank you for your interest in the Orlando Health Teen Volunteer Program.
 This program has opportunities at Orlando Regional Medical Center, UF Health Cancer Center – Orlando Health, and the Orlando Health Heart Institute.
 Teens are offered a wide variety of opportunities throughout these locations.
 Apart from an enriching learning experience, teen volunteers gain valuable volunteer hours that can be used toward scholarship requirements for college.

-Please take a moment to read thought the following questions to be sure this program is for you:
+Please take a moment to read though the following questions to be sure this program is for you:

 - Am I currently enrolled in high school and maintaining a “B” (3.00) average or higher?